-Wycliffe Sande grew up in a typical African village in Uganda.
-His parents both died when he was 13 years old.
-He has been determined all his life to work hard and fulfil his dreams and that’s exactly what he has done by setting up the travel company Sandfield Travel, now a member of Responsible Travel.
+Wycliffe Sande grew up in Mityana in Uganda.
+He has always been determined to fulfil his dreams of creating a positive impact through travel, and that’s exactly what he has done by setting up the travel company Sandfield Travel, now a member of Responsible Travel.

 Wycliffe Sande interviewWhere’s home?

 Home is London and Mityana in Uganda.

 Tell us about what you do and the main idea behind it.